I’ve been hard at work researching, reading, absorbing and writing first drafts of my writing projects.

-Shortly after my own incarceration, I found myself writing non-stop in my diary, talking about how I had got myself into the position I was currently in, how the people I thought were friends were just dragging me into unknown depths, and how insane my experience seemed to be in general.
+Shortly after my own incarceration, I found myself writing non-stop in my diary, talking about how I had got myself into the awful position I was in, how the people I thought were friends were just dragging me into dark depths, and how insane my experience seemed to be in general.
+Plus a million other things that flowed out once I put the pen to paper and let my brain essentially puke up everything it had been holding onto.

-Point is, writing it out can help you get outside of your head and might take a bit of the depression off your shoulders.
+Point is, writing it (your problems, worries, waves of anger, anything) out can help you get outside of your head and might take a bit of the depression off your shoulders.
 It helped me learn more about myself and find out what I needed to change about myself – you never know until you authentically give it a shot.

 Til next time,